ybgskr12/Reforestation/README.md

-## Have you heard about corduroy pillows?
-They're making headlines!
+## What do you call an old snowman?
+Water.